 You’re going to hear a lot of “I love downtown” from St. Joseph residents and guests.
 Downtown is coming alive block by block, with awesome surprises at every turn.
 Recent community initiatives, businesses, and events are lighting up this historic area.
 There are new streets-capes, new artworks, new shops, and restaurants… and all are celebrating the late 1800s and early 1900s architecture that remains a hallmark of our city.

-First Saturdays are bringing an “open door” atmosphere all year long with boutiques, cafés and shops featuring welcoming displays.
+First Saturdays are bringing an “open door” atmosphere all year long with boutiques, cafés, and shops featuring welcoming displays.
 In the fall and colder months, pop in to the shops for cozy samples and conversation.
-First Saturdays in Downtown St. Joseph have something to intrigue and inspire you across every month of the calendar.
+First Saturdays in Downtown St. Joseph has something to intrigue and inspire you across every month of the calendar.